E3SM-Project/zppy/_build/html/v1.0.0/_sources/parameters.rst.txt

         stream_ocn = string(default="streams.ocean")
         stream_ice = string(default="streams.seaice")
         generate = string_list(default=list('all', 'no_landIceCavities', 'no_BGC', 'no_icebergs', 'no_min', 'no_max', 'no_sose', 'no_climatologyMapAntarcticMelt', 'no_regionalTSDiagrams', 'no_timeSeriesAntarcticMelt', 'no_timeSeriesOceanRegions', 'no_climatologyMapSose', 'no_woceTransects', 'no_soseTransects', 'no_geojsonTransects', 'no_oceanRegionalProfiles', 'no_hovmollerOceanRegions'))
+        # Note that `environment_commands` needs to be the same for all related runs of `mpas_analysis`.
+        # For example, if years 1-50 are run using one environment and years 51-100 are run using another, MPAS-Analysis may fail.

         [global_time_series]
         # Set to True to run this section